 The telecommunicators are equipped with Phase ll 911, enhanced 911 software that provides the phone number and location of the caller when dialing 911.
 This system also has a built-in TDD for the hearing impaired.
 The Computer-Aided Dispatch (CAD) System allows the telecommunicator to keep track of several units in the field based on their status at the time and it assigns a color-coded priority that indicates how fast the first responders will be dispatched.
 The 911 Division is also connected with various state, federal, and international systems to inquire or report wanted and missing persons, as well as stolen vehicles, guns, or property.

-Contact the Assistant Chief of Support Services or the 911 Division Manager to give feedback on your experience with the 911 Division.
+Contact the Assistant Chief of Support Services to provide feedback on your experience with the 911 Division.

 The Paducah 911 Communications Services Division was originally accredited by the Kentucky Association of Chiefs of Police (KACP) in 2016 and re-accredited in 2020.